Since the introduction of feral deer into the Limestone Coast their impact on primary production, community and the environment has been increasing.

 Ground shooting operations of feral deer with professional contractors combined with aerial shooting, helps to achieve landscape scale eradication in a short timeframe.

-Ground shooting is conducted by professional contractors.
-The LC Landscape Board will provide additional correspondence to landholders who select ground shooting services when there is a ground shooting operation in their area.
+The LC Landscape Board will provide additional correspondence to notify landholders participating in ground shooting when operations will be commencing.

-The LC Landscape Board undertakes its shooting operations in partnership with PIRSA and the Department for Environment and Water (DEW).
+The LC Landscape Board undertakes shooting operations in partnership with PIRSA and the Department for Environment and Water (DEW).

 The LC Landscape Board is committed to supporting landholders to eradicate feral deer on their properties and monitoring to determine the distribution and abundance of feral deer across the region is a key component of the Program.